msiemens/onenote.rs/README.md

 - Read OneNote files available through both the OneNote 2016 application as well as through OneDrive download
-- Convert OneNote notebooks and sections into HTML
+- Convert OneNote notebooks and sections into HTML (see the [one2html] project)

 ## Non-Goals